-These routines will help you manage time and reach an understanding with your puppy/puppies as she grows.
-Routines that you should know include; feeding, exercise, resting, and toilet.
+These routines will help you manage time and reach an understanding with your puppy as she grows.
+Practices that you should know include; feeding, exercise, resting, and toilet.
 Once your new puppy is adjusting to the daily routine, you will breathe a sigh of relief and worry less about physical draining.

 Below are four routines that cause physical exhaustion, and their solutions

 It is always stressful either deciding on the feeding schedule or the recommended puppy feed for your new puppy.
 Puppies and dogs need to be fed at the same time every day.

 These feeds, however, should be of high-quality additions to boost their immune systems and build strong body structures.
 Puppies, unlike mature dogs, should feed three times a day.